 The beautiful Kedarkantha Trek is located in the Govind Pashu Vihar National Park in Uttarakhand and has enticed beginners and seasoned hikers alike.
-Moreover, it is also easily one of the most popular trekking trails in Uttarakhand.
+Moreover, the Kedarkantha trek is also one of the most popular trekking trails in Uttarakhand.
 The primary reason behind all its popularity is probably the summit climb, which starts alluring you right from its base.
 The summit is a steadily steep one and is often considered to be a very engaging challenge for beginning trekkers.
 Apart from that, it is adorned with several beautiful campsites, clearings, as well as forests all along the trek route.

-- Starting Point: Gaichawan Gao
+- Starting Point: Sankri